saylesss88/nix-book/src/nix/README.md

 your system configuration for maximum reproducibility and security.
 If you need to add, remove, or modify users, you must do so in your `configuration.nix` and rebuild the system.

+Don't log in as `root`, it's unnecessary.

+Commands that require `root` permissions should be run individually using `sudo` in all cases.
+Avoid logging in as `root` & using `sudo su`.

+Never run GUI applications as `root`.
+If there is a legitimate reason for doing this, use `lxsudo` instead.

 ---